SNMP monitoring for Meraki devices

 Performance metrics of Cisco Meraki Cloud Controller

-Cisco Meraki Cloud Controller is a cloud-based centralized management solution that eliminates the need for an on-site hardware controller.
-You can monitor the entire Cisco Meraki infrastructure including nodes, ports, service set identifier (SSID), and VLANS using performance counters.
+Cisco Meraki Cloud Controller is a centralized management solution which eliminates the need for an on-site hardware controller.
+You can monitor the entire Cisco Meraki infrastructure, including nodes, ports, service set identifier (SSID), and virtual local area networks (VLANs), using performance counters.